 Each taxpayer is required by Alabama Law (Code 40-7-1) to provide a complete list of all property owned.
 The person acquiring property is responsible for reporting to the Tax Assessors complete legal description of the property.
 All assessments are based upon ownership and status as of October 1 of each year.

 If a property owner questions the value placed on his property, the Board of Equalization will meet with the property owner to review the value.
 The Board sets a schedule based on written request of a property owner.
 A written protest of value must be mailed to the following address: Madison County Board of Equalization, Tax Assessor's Office, Madison County Courthouse, 100 Northside Square, Huntsville, AL 35801.
 Board Members: Charles Swafford Jr. - Chairman, Bland Warren, Pat Millirons, Cliff Mann - Secretary.

 Business Personal Property Department

 Title 40, Chapter 7, Code of Alabama 1975, as amended, requires that every business report to the county taxing official each year a complete list of all business personal property owned by the taxpayer on October 1 of the tax year.
 This itemized list should include all fixed assets used in the operation of the business including but not limited to: furniture, fixtures, computers, printers, office equipment, tools, machinery, unlicensed motor vehicles, and vehicle add-on equipment.

 This department is responsible for maintaining maps of property lines.
-Recently completed, digitized maps are available, based on recorded subdivision plats and recorded deeds.
+Recently completed, digital maps are available, based on recorded subdivision plats and recorded deeds.
 It also maintains records of property ownership by subdivision lots or metes and bounds legal descriptions.
 Old assessment records and plat books are available for research purposes.
 Some records date back to the 1800s.